srikanth30494/MERN/README.md

 Primarily built on **Angular2**
 CSS Pre processors: Sass
 CSS Frame work: Bootstrap
-API: Graphql with [Apollo-client] (http://dev.apollodata.com/angular2/) for Angular.
+API: Graphql with [Apollo-client](http://dev.apollodata.com/angular2/) for Angular.

 ## Running Lint:
 Use the following command to run lint check before you PR.
-It's must that you do lint check to avoid errors during the PR process.
+It's must that you perform lint check to avoid errors during the PR process.
 ```
 npm run lint
 ```